DIET FOR TACHYCARDIAS

 Nutrition plays a fundamental role in controlling tachycardia by helping to prevent the causes and factors that predispose to its occurrence.

 Sweets and tachycardia.
 High-glycemic carbohydrates

-Control of sweets and other carbohydrates ( sugars, fibers, and starches) have to be done taking into account how fast they are absorbed.
+Control of sweets and other carbohydrates (sugars, fibers, and starches) have to be done taking into account how fast they are absorbed.
 If you want to prevent tachycardias you should control fast absorbing - carbohydrates, that should only be eaten occasionally and moderately.
-This include:

 - Sweet potatoes

 Whole cereals, legumes and fruits.
 Low-glycemic carbohydrates

 Rich fiber carbohydrates are absorbed more slowly than refined carbohydrates.
 This is due to the action of the fiber than delays or diminish their ingestion.
 Carbohydrates with a lot of fiber are considered low glycemic carbohydrates People prone to tachycardias should eat foods containing this types of carbohydrates, such as: